Can what I eat & drink really affect my mood?

 ‘Kickstart’ is defined as ‘to give new energy to something’.
 And this is exactly what will happen during our session.

-This session takes place ordinarily online on Zoom (but could be on the phone or in person) and lasts around 30 minutes.
+This session takes place ordinarily online on Zoom (but could be on the phone) and lasts around 30 minutes.
 It is free of charge and there is absolutely no obligation to book anything further or make any purchases.

 However, if I think you may benefit from my services (and you want to hear about them), I can tell you more and answer any questions you have.
 You can read more about how I work here.